benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 #### It's a reflection of their character.
 They have failed the [Waiter rule][1]. _"If someone is nice to you but rude to the waiter, they are not a nice person."_ -- <cite>[Dave Barry][2]</cite>.

-A person who moderates their manner and respect depending on their perceived status or value of the person they're interacting with has a serious character flaw.
-If a person treats people according to how subordinate they perceive them to be then they probably have a need to reflect their imagined sense of superiority.
+A person who moderates their manner and adjusts the amount of respect given depending on their perception of status or value of the person they're interacting with has a serious character flaw.
+If a person treats people according to how subordinate they perceive them to be then they probably have an overwhelming need to reflect their imagined sense of superiority to those around them.
 <br/>
 <br/>

 #### It's a detriment to the amount of trust and respect they command.
 A person that talks down to or ignores subordinates can be detrimental to the performance, morale and happiness of those who have to deal with them.
-It's a simple matter of logic that employees will not do their best to please an unforgiving and rude line of management, particularly when the only feedback received is nothing at all, or worse, always negative.
+It's a simple matter of logic that employees will not do their best to please an unforgiving and rude line of management, particularly when the only interaction or feedback received is always negative, or indeed, nothing at all.
 The more patronising and condescending the person is, the more this person ignores subordinates, the more negative this person is, the less trustworthy they will be in the eyes of those around them.
 Respect will be non-existant.
 <br/>
 <br/>